 First, remember that these longings were present in your spouse before you entered his or her life.
 You didn’t create them.
 And you probably can’t fully satisfy them.

 Second, you did tap into those longings early in your relationship in some fashion.
 The longings were present in the initial feelings of what love is all about.
 For whatever reason, the infidel settled for the initial feelings of what love is all about and superficial satisfaction of those longings, versus deepening and maturing them.
 This is not your fault.
-Many times it is the result of a combination of circumstances: work, school, family, and so on.
+Many times it is the result of a combination of circumstances.
+It can include work, school, family, and so on.
 But the exciting thing is now you both can go deeper in your love for each other.

 Last, both of you will eventually forget the partner.
 The memories of this experience will fade in the same way that a widow or widower forgets about the loss of a good first marriage if the second marriage is a pleasant experience.